- Information for survivors

 Western's Respect.
 Now.
 Always.
 Campaign

-Click here to see Western’s progress aligned to The Australian Human Rights Commission’s Change The Course Recommendations (as of June 2021)
+- Western's progress to Change The Course (as of June 2021)

-Click here (opens in a new window) for our progress in key measures identified in the Overview of Australian Higher Education Responses to the Issue of Sexual Assault and Sexual Harassment (TEQSA 2019, 20).
+- Here is our progress to key measures identified in the Tertiary Education Quality and Standards Authority's 2019 Overview of Australian Higher Education Responses to the Issue of Sexual Assault and Sexual Harassment

-Western is committed to the Australian Council of Graduate Research's Principles for Respectful Supervisory Relationships (opens in a new window) PDF, 202.38 KB and runs Respectful Research Cultures training within the Graduate Research School.
+- Western is committed to the Australian Council of Graduate Research's Principles for Respectful Supervisory Relationships and runs Respectful Research Cultures training within the Graduate Research School.

 Be part of the change